EhtishamAshraf/Robotic_Arm_Vision_Pick_Place/README.md

 📷 **Camera Role and Coordinate Transformation**

 The **camera** plays a critical role in this project by capturing live video feed.
-When objects (in current setup cubes) appear within the camera's field of view (FOV), the system:
+When objects (in current setup; cubes) appear within the camera's field of view (FOV), the system:

 1. Captures images of the cubes.
 2. Processes the images to detect the color of each cube.